 The Board meets at least 4 times a year, with additional meetings convened as necessary.
 During meetings, the Chairman leads the discussions and welcomes opinions, facts and concerns from members of the Board.
 The Chairman is responsible for setting the agenda for Board meetings.
 Any Board member may, however, recommend the inclusion of items on the agenda.
 Such recommendations will be accommodated to the extent practicable.
 The agenda typically reaches the Board at least 2 weeks prior to Board meetings.
 Board meetings are typically scheduled a year in advance.

-6 Board Meetings were held during the financial year ended 30 June 2022.
-Details of the attendance of the Directors are set out in the Profile of Directors appearing in pages 6 to 7 of the Annual Report.
+7 Board Meetings were held during the financial year ended 30 June 2023.
+Details of the attendance of the Directors are set out as follows: